bafonins/go-slow-http/README.md

      |         ...            |
 ```

-Every time the victim is about to close the connection, because nothing is sent, the attacker sent a random piece of information, informing the victim that the connection must be kept opened.
+Every time the victim is about to close the connection, because nothing is sent, the attacker sends a random piece of information, informing the victim that the connection must be kept opened.
 The client is just s . .  . . . . l . . . . . . . o . . . . . . w

 ## Features